 - How equipped are you to place the kittens and mother cat into good homes?

-If you are one of those families who have plenty of room for more cats and is financially able to care for the additional cats, then it may be realistic to keep the mother and kittens.
+If you are one of those families who have plenty of room for more cats and is financially able to care for them, then it may be realistic to keep the mother and kittens.
 If you're thinking of finding homes for the kittens, be selective in your screening process.

 - Which is the more humane decision?